 You start with hitting the Plus.
 Then tap on “Add an expense.”
 Stride presents a list of categories to choose from.
 This will allow you to log expenses.

 Once you choose one, you have the option to enter the amount and the date.
 You can choose which business the expense was for.
-You can add a note, and take photos of your business receipts.
+You can add a note, and take photos of your receipts.

-For some expense types where you might have personal use as well as business use, Stride will ask you what percent of the expense is for business.
+For some expense types where you might have personal use as well as business purposes, Stride will ask you what percent of the expense is for business.
 I think this is a plus for Stride, in that they are geared towards the independent worker.
 Too many accounting programs are geared more towards traditional businesses and may not take mixed use into account for their options.

 There is no vendor line or a place to enter who you paid.
 You can put something in the notes.
 Stride has no option to split a transaction, meaning you can't assign part of the cost to one expense category, and part to another.